-My work has been exhibited at the Victoria and Albert Museum in London, the Soho Fluorescent Festival in London, the HK Art Fair with Mendes Wood Gallery in Hong Kong, the Museo Villa Bardini in Florence, and many more.
-I have had the opportunity to create several public art projects including murals for the City of Flint, Michigan, as well as the Autocom Dealership in Oakland, and the city of Dunedin, Florida.
+Her work has been exhibited at the Victoria and Albert Museum in London, the Soho Fluorescent Festival, the HK Art Fair with Mendes Wood Gallery, the Museo Villa Bardini in Florence, and more.
+She has also created public art projects, including murals for Flint, Michigan; Dunedin, Florida; and Oakland, California.

 Social Practice